Greentree

-Greentree is a 400 acre estate in Manhasset, New York on Long Island.
+Greentree is a 400 acre estate in Manhasset, on Long Island, New York.
 The estate was constructed for businessman Payne Whitney in 1904 and was owned by members of the Whitney family for much of the 20th century.
 It is currently owned by the Greentree Foundation, a philanthropic nonprofit organization.

 History

 Payne Whitney purchased the estate for his bride, Helen Julia Hay, in 1904.
-As with other Gold Coast Mansions, the original estate was pieced together.
+As with other Gold Coast mansions, the original estate was pieced together.
 The five family farms that were purchased to make up the new estate were the Mitchell, Ketchum, Brinkerhoff, Skidmore, and Schenck farms.

 Later, John Hay Whitney and his second wife, Betsey, occupied the main house, where Mrs. Whitney remained in residence there until her death in 1998.
-Radio and TV talk show pioneers John Reagan "Tex" McCrary, and his wife, model and movie star Jinx Falkenburg, intermittently lived on the Jock Whitney estate with their sons from 1947 to 1977.
+Radio and TV talk show pioneers John Reagan ("Tex" McCrary) and his wife, model and movie star Jinx Falkenburg, intermittently lived on the Jock Whitney estate with their sons from 1947 to 1977.

 The estate was later divided, with gifts of land being made to several organizations.